Mac23256/dataquestio/guided_project3_mark_mukasa.md

-From the dataframe above, it acn be deduced that car brands with less average mileage, end up being the more expensive as comapred to those with more mileage.
+From the dataframe above, it can be deduced that car brands with less average mileage, end up being more expensive as compared to those with more mileage.
-In conclusion, the thi higher the avearage mileage, the less the price.
+In conclusion, for this specific car listing, the the higher the avearage mileage, the less the price.

 ```python